Beatriz Lloret, M.A., LPCCounselor - Couples Therapist

 Beatriz holds a bachelor’s of science in psychology and a master’s degree in counseling with emphasis in Marriage and Family Therapy from Sam Houston State University (SHSU) and practices as a Licensed Professional Counselor.
-She completed trainings on the Gottman Method of Couples Therapy, Levels 1 and 2, and also has training in Conflict Mediation.
-Beatriz is fluent in English, Spanish and Portuguese.
+She completed trainings on the Gottman Method of Couples Therapy, Levels 1 and 2, and is also a certified Leader for Couples Workshops: 7 Principles to Make Marriage Work and Bringing Baby Home.
+Beatriz is fluent in English and Portuguese.

 Professional Highlights & Memberships

 - Master’s in Counseling – Marriage and Family Therapy, Sam Houston State University, TX

 - Bilingual Counseling Provider — Portuguese & English

 - Member of the Texas Counseling Association

 - Member of the Brazos Valley Psychological Association